 If you thought Canada was all moose, “eh” and maple syrup – think again.
 There is one road in Canada that will leave you breathless.
-The 232km Icefields Parkway.

-A road that is quite possibly the most scenic drive on earth and should be on your road trip bucket list.
+It’s a journey through Banff National Park and Jasper National Park that is quite possibly the most scenic drive on earth and should be on your road trip bucket list.

 Rated as one of the top drives in the world by Conde Nast Traveller, the Icefields Parkway (Highway 93 North) links Lake Louise to Jasper in Alberta, Canada.
 The whole drive can be done within 3 hours.